-Mat 14:13-21 - "More Than A Miracle"
+Mat 14:13-21 - "Turning Outwards"

-This story, the feeding of the five thousand, reminds me of the old adage that life is either feast or famine and how that applies to today's reading.
-A feast of sorts in the story itself, but more so a feast in the telling of the story in the gospels.
-On the one hand we do have a kind of 'famine' since this is a simple story with a fairly simple message (or two!).
-On the other hand, however, we have a feast in the form of multiple versions ... this story is one of the few that are told in all four gospels.
-Actually, we have not a feast, but a glut, because when you compare the four versions from the four gospels there are more details than can be put together on one plate!
+I think it's the subject of this story, the feeding of the five thousand, that keeps me thinking of the old adage that life is either feast or famine, and how that applies to today's reading.
+Not in the story itself, where we're dealing with a feast of sorts, but rather in the telling of the story in the gospels.
+On the one hand we have a famine ... this is a simple, although profound, story, with a fairly simple message (or two!).
+However, on the other hand we have a feast ... this story is one of the few that are told in all four gospels.
+Perhaps we could call it not a feast, but a glut, because when you compare the four versions from the four gospels there are more details than can be put together on one plate!

-That we have the differing details is not only interesting, it is affirming.
-If this story was repeated by four different authors and the details agreed exactly in all four, then I for one would be pretty sure that we had only one account of the incident, copied by all four authors.
-The disparate details here tell me that the story was related by a number of different witnesses, or at the very least was told and retold by different groups, each placing their emphasis in different places.
+That we have the differing details from all four gospels is not only interesting, it is affirming.
+If this story was repeated by four different authors, and the details agreed exactly in all four, then I for one would be pretty sure that we had only one account of the incident, copied by all four authors.
+The disparate details here tell me that the story was related by a number of different witnesses, or at the very least has been retold by different groups, each placing their emphasis in different places.

-Where the versions agree is on the essentials and that agreement puts a stamp of authenticity on those essentials: a huge crowd was fed and the food to feed them was provided through a miraculous demonstration of Jesus' power.
+Where they agree is on the essentials, and that agreement puts a stamp of authenticity on those essentials: a huge crowd was fed, and the food to feed them was provided through a miraculous demonstration of Jesus' power.
 I take that as a given.
-I feel neither need nor compulsion to justify this miracle.
-Neither do I feel the need to try as so many have to find ways to explain how it could be physically possible, to join in the chorus of rationalizations.
-If I am to believe, as I do with great passion, that there is a God and that he cares for us and that Jesus of Nazareth is his son, our Lord, then it takes only a trivial leap of faith to believe the miraculous mechanics of providing enough food for thousands out of five loaves and two fishes.
+I feel neither need nor compulsion to justify this miracle, to try as so many have to find ways to explain how it could be physically possible, to join in the chorus of rationalizations.
+If I am to believe, as I do with great passion, that there is a God, and that he cares for us, and that Jesus of Nazareth is his son, risen from death as our Lord, then it takes only a trivial leap of faith to believe the miraculous mechanics of providing enough food for thousands out of five loaves and two fishes.
 That the miracle occurred is for me a non-issue: it did.
 The real question for me is what else are we called to learn from this incident?

-You may be asking, "so what?" at this point, but I think it's really important to see this event as more than a miracle.
-You see, if we simply leave it at a miracle story, it leaves us in a totally passive role.
-Even when we believe the miracle happened, the miracle was an act by Jesus and that remains no different today.
+Note that I said, "what else?"
+You see, if we simply leave this as a miracle story, it leaves us in a totally passive role.
+Even when we believe the miracle happened, the miracle was an act by Jesus, and that remains no different today.
 This miracle was performed by the power of God at work in Jesus, not by the disciples, although they certainly had a hand in carrying it out.
-If all we get from this story is miracles, then all we can do is go home and wait for more miracles and I don't think that's what we're called to do.
-There's more to this story and I believe that it is a prototype for our own behaviour.
+If all we get from this story is miracles, then all we can do is go home and wait for more miracles, and I don't think that's what we're called to do.
+There's more to this story, there's more for us to learn, and incorporate into our own faith and our own lives.